 One of the cooler details of the BeltLine is that many trees and plants are identified for kids to learn about.

 Atlanta BeltLine is the perfect resource for all ages...and species (dogs love exploring this outdoor resource).
 Keep in mind, parts of the loop are still being developed so there are constant updates regarding new sections under construction, temporarily closed, or suddenly opened.
 We've collected some of our favorite activities along the BeltLine perfect for kids of all ages.
-So grab water bottles and sunscreen— it's time to visit the Atlanta BeltLine!
+So grab water bottles, sunscreen, and maybe a stroller— it's time to visit the Atlanta BeltLine!

 Eastside Trail's Historic Fourth Ward Park, named after the surrounding Old Fourth Ward neighborhood, is a paradise of childhood activities.
 This 17-acre park features an awesome playground full of swings, slides, and other fun equipment; a fantastic splash pad (open May-October) that's perfect for playdates; a glorious shaded structure, especially appreciated by overworked parents; a Relay Bike Share station to rent bicyles; and ample green space to host various performances and festivals in the neighborhood.
 And if you do have a child who loves skateboarding, make sure to bring his or her board —the skatepark, constructed with a sizable donation from legend Tony Hawk, is fun for all ages and skill levels.